TEL:+971 (0)4 318 4627

-Mr. Whelan has a broad practice that includes infrastructure, energy and investment disputes.
+Mr. Whelan has a broad international practice that includes infrastructure, energy and investment disputes.
+He is particularly experienced in advising and representing clients in connection with disputes relating to major capital projects.
 Mr. Whelan has experience of litigation in the Court of Session, Scotland, the High Court, London and the DIFC Courts, Dubai.
 He has also acted in arbitrations under a variety of governing laws and institutional rules, including the ICC, LCIA, SIAC, ADCCAC and DIAC rules.
 In addition to his disputes practice, Mr. Whelan advises on legal strategy and the management of risk on major projects.
 Recent advisory representations include acting as Project Counsel on a multi-billion dollar transport development in Asia.

 Mr. Whelan graduated from The University of Aberdeen, receiving the Cruickshank Prize for graduating top of his class with First Class Honours.
 In his Senior Honours year Mr. Whelan was elected to serve as the President of the Law Society.
 He also founded the award winning Aberdeen Law Project, a pro bono organisation that educates, represents and advises the economically disadvantaged.

-Mr. Whelan has lectured and published on a number of topics, including access to justice, energy, construction and defamation law issues.
-He is a visiting lecturer on the LLM in construction law at Strathclyde University.
-He lectures on an ad hoc basis at the University of Aberdeen.
-Mr. Whelan’s work in the field of defamation law has been cited with approval by the Scottish Law Commission and he has also (on various topics) written for the Edinburgh Law Review, Juridical Review, Spectator, Construction Week, Secret Barrister and The Lawyer.
+Mr. Whelan has lectured and published on a number of topics, including arbitration, construction disputes, access to justice, energy and defamation law issues.
+He is a visiting lecturer on the LLM in construction law at Strathclyde University and lectures on an ad hoc basis at the University of Aberdeen.
+Mr. Whelan’s work in the field of defamation law has been cited with approval by the Scottish Law Commission and he has also (on various topics) written for the Edinburgh Law Review, Juridical Review, The Lawyer, Spectator, Construction Week and Secret Barrister.